ppouliot/puppet-hieradata/README.md

 To commit changes upstream use the following example as a guide replacing the name of the branch with the current branchname

   git add *
-  git commit -m "some changes to Production" git push origin production
+  git commit -m "I made some changes to Production hiera data" git push origin production

 ## Reference